BloomAutist47/artstation-downloader/README.md

 # Artstation Downloader
 by **Bloom**

 A simple script that downloads all art of an artist from [Artstation](https://www.artstation.com/).

+Wrote this because I wanted to download all of [WLOP](https://www.artstation.com/wlop)'s art.

 ## How to use